 - Hydrated Lime

-As mentioned earlier, hydrated lime is not the same as what you use in your garden or on your yard.
-It is what is actually used for masonry work.
-So you can find it at most local hardware stores.
+As mentioned earlier, hydrated lime is not the same as what you use in your garden or in your yard.
+It is what is used for masonry work.
+You can find it at most local hardware stores.
 And for your convenience, I have provided a link so you can easily purchase them online.

 Once you have all of your ingredients on hand, you will need to decide what tone of whitewashing you would like.
 If you’d like a lighter color then you need a 1:1 ratio of your ingredients, a medium is 2:1, and a darker color is 3:1.